 Canada's population share is 2,700 MtCO2e; the emissions share is 9,140 MtCO2e; and the GDP share is 10,750 MtCO2e.

-Our cumulative emissions if Canada meets the IPCC targets is slightly less than the GDP share of the budget.
+Our cumulative emissions if Canada meets the IPCC targets are slightly less than the GDP share of the budget.
 (Sounds good as long as you aren't a resident of a developing country.)